upanicp/digital-writing-folio/exercises.md

 **What platform and technology does it require?**

 I'm interested in Bitsie.
-I've looked it up and I like the style of it and it suits my vision, but we haven't done any work with it yet, so I don't know if I will like it.
+I've looked it up, and I like the style of I,t and it suits my vision, but we haven't done any work with it yet, so I don't know if I will like it.
 If it doesn't seem intuitive to me, then I can work with Twine.
-I am comfortable with Twine, and know that whatever vision I have can be manipulated so that it can be suited to Twine.
+I am comfortable with Twine and know that whatever vision I have can be manipulated so that it can be suited to Twine.

 **Do you know already if you can make it?**